Erkan-Kaban/TerminalApp/README.md

 The hit feature allows users to draw another single card to add to their hands.
 When the user types in the "h" letter.
 The cards are calculated to the player's total hand value.
 The player's hand is also shown to the user to decide what to do next.
 The hit feature is active inside a while loop that keeps track of the user's total card hand value.
 As long as the value of the user's total card hand value doesn't go over 21, the user keeps getting asked if they would like to hit (take another card).

-Variable player_hand_total is inside the main while loop to ensure at every new hand we're dealt, the variable is set back to 0.
+Variable player_hand_total is inside the main while loop to ensure at every new hand we're dealt, the variable is set to the current card hand total at play.
 In addition, this variable is in a while loop condition where the player_hand_total < 21.
 This loop allows the game at play to keep going till the user reaches 21 or over.
 When the player's card count adds over 21, we place an if statement.
 If the hand total is over 21.
 We print the player has lost and a break to break out of the while loop.
 The user can write whatever they like instead of 'h.'
 Still, the program constantly loops back to the question, "Would you like to hit(another card) or stand(stay) (h/s)?" no matter if they input numbers or letters, it won't provoke an error.
 It will simply keep asking them to input (h/s).

 ![](docs/hit_feature.jpg)